Home | Energy Physics | Nuclear Power | Electricity | Climate Change | Lighting Control | Contacts | Links |

 s refers to the spheromak wall outside radius on the equatorial plane.

-When a unit of charge moving along the spheromak filament has passed through the spheromak core hole Nt times it has also circled around the main axis of spheromak symmetry Np times, after which it reaches the point in its closed path where it originally started.
+When the spheromak filament has passed through the spheromak central hole Nt times it has also circled around the main axis of spheromak symmetry Np times, and has reached the point in its closed path where it originally started.

 Define: